How to Hire a CTO for a Startup: Cost, Skills and Best Practices

 • Qualification level

-To provide a general understanding of the salary range for CTOs in different countries, we conducted an analysis of annual CTO salaries sourced from platforms such as UpWork, Clutch, and Glassdoor.
+To provide a general understanding of the salary range for CTOs in different countries, we conducted an analysis of annual CTO salaries sourced from platforms like Clutch.
 Here is a compiled table showcasing the approximate annual CTO salaries across various regions:

 USA